orarodrigez/AgroManager/README.md

 · Controller – A device or software module used to manage/automate the field (e.g., irrigation controller, sensor controller).
 Controller also relevant to particular Users.
 Technology Stack
-· C# with .NET 6 or later
-· ASP.NET Core Web API
-· Any other Framework that will help to work with Database.
-Publishing
-The solution should be published on public GitHub repository and the link should be provided.
-Optional
-Introduce tests for the project